flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - #jm [[obeya]] https://en.wikipedia.org/wiki/Obeya
             - [[peter kaminski]] used to work an [[enterprise wiki]] company, got exposure to [[obeya]] rooms
             - #jm stamping system for consensus-management on proposals, based on paper. angle encodes agreement.
+            - #pk wikipedia editing cultures, on how to create a wiki page us/japan/germany
+            - [[chris aldrich]] solutions going from the top to the bottom and then "pinging back up" in a company structure
    - [[peter kaminski]]
        - Thinking Tools Map Project still chugging along, we're still working on "dimensions" and making good (but slow) progress.
 We're using Airtable for some of our brainstorming about dimensions.
        - random tool: [[Quillbot]] looks like a useful writing tool, including different paraphrasing modes and AI summarization (I signed up for a 1-year subscription)